Requirements for the Ph.D. Degree

 2. The candidate needs to send the defense announcement to the Graduate Director through email at least four weeks prior to your defense date.
 The Graduate Director will then forward the announcement to the Graduate School, which again needs approval.

-3. Apply for graduation on the graduate school website by the posted deadline (which for Spring 2017 is Wednesday, March 1st) https://www.grad.stonybrook.edu/CurrentStudents/apply_for_graduation.shtml
+3. Apply for graduation on the graduate school website by the posted deadline (which for Fall 2017 is Friday, October 20th) https://www.grad.stonybrook.edu/CurrentStudents/apply_for_graduation.shtml

-4. Once a thesis is successfully defended, the thesis must be submitted to the graduate school office by the posted graduate school deadline ( which for Spring 2017 is Wednesday, May 17th) or no later than 3 months after the date of your defense, whichever comes first. ***Please check the Graduate School website for updated information: http://www.grad.sunysb.edu/academics/faq.shtml
+4. Once a thesis is successfully defended, the thesis must be submitted to the graduate school office by the posted graduate school deadline ( which for Fall 2017 is Wednesday, December 20th) or no later than 3 months after the date of your defense, whichever comes first. ***Please check the Graduate School website for updated information: http://www.grad.sunysb.edu/academics/faq.shtml

 At least two consecutive semesters of full-time study are required.